Andrea-Zen/Home-automation-with-Arduino/README.md

-Here's an English version of the README for your Arduino home automation project:

 Home Automation Project with Arduino UNO and ESP8266 Project Description
 This project is a home automation system built with Arduino UNO and ESP8266.
 It uses environmental sensors (temperature, humidity, air quality, light, and motion) to monitor the conditions of a room or area and automatically control various relays based on preset conditions or schedules.
 A web interface allows real-time viewing of sensor data, relay scheduling, email alerts, and emergency shutdowns.